worthant/nvim/README.md

 ### Mappings

-> [!IMPORTANT]
-> If you want to discover all the keymaps - just press leader and then
+> [!IMPORTANT] If you want to discover all the keymaps - just press leader and
-> consecutively choose any command you want, they're well documented:
+> then consecutively choose any command you want, they're well documented:
 > |![image](https://github.com/user-attachments/assets/22492c4a-380c-456e-8f51-34f69ebbfb14)|
 > |-|

-#### Custom
+#### UX

 | Action           | Mappings      |
 | ---------------- | ------------- |